 Although the progression from a hybrid to a multi-cloud strategy is steadily increasing, it remains a challenging process for many businesses.
 In fact, fewer than half of organizations have a multi-cloud strategy, according to a Business Cloud News survey.

-One of the first things to understand about developing a successful multi-cloud strategy is that all clouds are not created equal, so selecting which applications and workloads will run is of great importance.
+In order to create an effective multi-cloud strategy, it’s important to remember that all clouds are not created equal, so selecting which applications and workloads will run is of great importance.
 Things such as performance, disaster recovery, security, portability, and more are all important in considering where workloads should live.

 Among the first migration decisions is determining the deployment model for each application workload.
 Cloud migration execution requires a great deal of planning that starts with application mapping.
 This is the basis for making decisions on what applications to move to the cloud and which cloud they will reside in.
 The goal is to determine what is best managed internally, externally, or through a skilled managed services partner.